christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 {% endhighlight %}

 Now think about an instance of our MyObjectA here.
 When you run `new MyObjectA().myMethod()` it will try to find the method on the instance, but it will not find it.
 Then it checks the object linked to the instance and there it finds it.
+The linked object will run that function in the context of the object that called the method.
 There you go, delegation, not inheritance.

 {% highlight javascript %}
-// OBJECT delegation
 var objectA = Object.create(); // Object.create() creates a plain object
 objectA // {}